eda-ricercatore/admin-notes/tutorials/ece-fundamentals/signal-classification.md

-Time (vertical classification) against Amplitude (horizontal classification)
+Classification of signals is carried out by the time dimension (vertical classification) and the amplitude dimension (horizontal classification).

+Sampled signals are time-quantized.

+Amplitude quantized signals are sampled data signals.